 The Jabra Elite Active 75t earbuds are among the best running headphones on the market for sports fans.
 Though they may have been discontinued, they are still available on Amazon and remain a firm favorite with avid exercisers thanks to their Active Noise Cancellation (ANC), ample battery life, silicone wing-free secure fit and solid sound quality, among other things (more on this below).

-What’s more, they’re likely to be discounted in upcoming sales events like Amazon Prime Day (opens in new tab) (October 11-12) and Black Friday (November 25), giving you the chance to snag a bargain.
+What’s more, they’re likely to be discounted in upcoming sales events like Amazon Prime Day July 11-12, giving you the chance to snag a bargain.
 But what is a good deal for these neat headphones?

 Are Jabra Elite Active 75t good for running?